USBAI/fuzed_app/README.md

 ## How the Model Works

-The Push ups model uses computer vision technology to accurately detect and count push-ups in real-time.
-Here's a detailed breakdown of how it works:
+Our fitness tracking model uses advanced computer vision technology to accurately detect and count push-ups in real-time.
+Here's a simple breakdown of how it works:

-1. **Computer Vision Technology**:
-   - We use OpenCV Pose, a powerful computer vision library, to track 33 key body points
+1. **Computer Vision Technology**: We use OpenCV Pose, a powerful computer vision library, to track body movements.
-   - The model analyzes the spatial relationships between shoulders, elbows, wrists, and hips
-   - Real-time pose estimation runs at 30 FPS for smooth tracking

-2. **Push-up Detection**:
-   - The model has been specifically trained on over 1000 push-up videos
+2. **Push-up Detection**: The model has been specifically trained to recognize the up and down motions of push-ups with high accuracy.
-   - Uses angle calculations between joints to determine proper form
-   - Tracks the full range of motion from start to finish
-   - Can detect and reject improper form or partial repetitions
-   - Achieves 95%+ accuracy in controlled environments

 3. **Efficient Data Processing**:
-   - The model runs on a Flask server using Python 3.9
+   - The model runs on a Flask server
-   - Bi-directional real-time communication via Socket.IO
+   - Communication happens through Socket.IO
-   - Video frames are processed at 640x480 resolution
-   - Processing only occurs during active workouts to conserve resources
+   - Processing only occurs during active workouts
-   - Connection automatically closes when workout ends or after 60 seconds of inactivity
+   - Connection automatically closes when the workout ends
-   - Data is processed locally and not stored permanently

-4. **Technical Implementation**:
-   - Frontend sends video frames as base64 encoded images
-   - Backend processes frames using OpenCV and MediaPipe
-   - Push-up count and form feedback sent back in real-time
-   - Lightweight JSON messages for minimal latency
-   - Automatic error recovery and connection management

-This architecture ensures both accuracy and privacy, as data is only processed when needed and all processing happens on your local device.
+This architecture ensures both accuracy and privacy, as data is only processed when needed.

 Want to see the technical details?
 Check out our [model code on GitHub](https://github.com/USBAI/fuzed_app/blob/main/fuzed_model/).